spyder-ide/spyder-docs/doc/editor.rst

 |

-Cells are separated by lines starting with:
+You can separate cells by lines starting with either:

 * `#%%` (standard cell separator)
 * `# %%` (standard cell separator, when file has been edited with Eclipse)
 * `# <codecell>` (IPython notebook cell separator)

+Providing a description to the right of the separator will give that cell its own name in the previously shown Outline viewer.

 Related components